 The nature of the operations of our hotels exposes our hotels, the Company and the Operating Partnership to the risk of claims and litigation in the normal course of their business.
-Other than routine litigation arising out of the ordinary course of business, the Company is not presently subject to any material litigation nor, to the Company's knowledge, is any material litigation threatened against the Company.
+Other than the legal proceedings mentioned below, the Company is not presently subject to any material litigation nor, to the Company's knowledge, is any material litigation threatened against the Company.